COVID-19 Testing for Employees

 Should I be tested?

-All employees who are currently working on campus or will return to work on-campus once the students arrive are encouraged to be tested prior to student arrival.
+All employees who are currently working on campus or will return to work on-campus once the students arrive are encouraged to be tested.

 Those individuals who are frequently on campus, but have more limited close interactions, are encouraged to test once a week.
 Typically these would be individuals who are on campus at least 2-3 days per week.

 Faculty who are not teaching during a module or are teaching remotely, and staff who are working from home with limited on-campus activity and interaction, are discouraged from traveling to campus simply for the purpose of testing.

 If I feel ill and think I might have COVID-19, can I get a test at the Bates Testing Center?